clalancette/pycdlib/docs/README.md

 The original ISO9660 standard defines "interchange" levels 1, 2, and 3.
 The differences between the three interchange levels is mostly irrelevant now, as most modern ISOs use interchange level 3 (and supplement it with one of the extensions).
 A newer version of the ISO9660 standard was put out in 1999 that lifts some of the restrictions of the original ISO9660 standard.
 PyCdlib follows the lead of genisoimage here and defines this as interchange level 4, although that is not an "official" designation.
 For almost all use cases, interchange level 3 should be used with the [Rock Ridge](#rock-ridge) and [Joliet](#joliet) extensions.

 ### Rock Ridge and Joliet
-The two most common extensions to the original ISO9660 standard are Rock Ridge and Joliet, both of which allow ISOs to contain deeper directory structures, longer filenames, and other featuers usually used by modern filesystems.
+The two most common extensions to the original ISO9660 standard are Rock Ridge and Joliet, both of which allow ISOs to contain deeper directory structures, longer filenames, and other features usually used by modern filesystems.
 While both standards aim to accomplish the same goal, they do it in entirely different ways, and some of those details leak through into the PyCdlib API.
 Thus, a brief discussion of each of them is in order.

 #### Rock Ridge
 The standard commonly referred to as "Rock Ridge" is actually two standards, SUSP and Rock Ridge proper.
 SUSP stands for "System Use and Sharing Protocol", and defines a few generic, operating system-independent fields to be placed at the end of file and directory metadata on the ISO.
-Rock Ridge proper then defines a number of Unix-specific fields to be placed at the end of file and directory metadata on the ISO.
+Rock Ridge proper then defines a number of Unix-specific fields to be placed after the SUSP fields.
 The combination of the two allows ISOs to contain Unix-like semantics for each file and directory, including permission bits, longer filenames, timestamps, symlinks, character and block devices, and a few other minor features.
 One important thing to realize about Rock Ridge is that it is an extension to the original ISO9660, and thus shares the file/directory structure with the original ISO.
 This structure can actually be virtually extended for deeper directory structures, but that is an implementation detail and will be glossed over here.
 For more information, read the Rock Ridge specification.

 #### Joliet
 The Joliet standard came out of Microsoft, and is primarily intended to provide extensions to ISO for Windows compatibility.
-However, the data stored in Joliet is mostly generic, so can easily be used by all operating systesm.
+However, the data stored in Joliet is mostly generic, so can easily be used by all operating systems.
 In large contrast to Rock Ridge, Joliet uses an entirely different namespace to store the file and directory structure of the extended names.
 The file *data* is shared between ISO9660 and Joliet, but the essential metadata is not.
 The consequence of this is that there can be files on the ISO that are only visible to ISO9660/Rock Ridge, files that are only visible to Joliet, or files that are visible to both.
 That being said, the most common arrangement is for the file and directory structure to be replicated between ISO9660/Rock Ridge and Joliet.

+### El Torito

 ## Python Compatibility
 PyCdlib works equally well with Python 2.7 and Python 3.6+.
-The test suite (discussed later) ensures that the core PyCdlib code works with both flavors of Python.
+The [test suite](#testing) ensures that the core PyCdlib code works with both flavors of Python.
 Note that most of the command-line tools use Python 2 by default.

 ## PyCdlib theory of operation
 PyCdlib aims to allow users to manipulate ISOs in arbitrary ways, from creating new ISOs to modifying and writing out existing ISOs.
 Along the way, the PyCdlib API is meant to hide many of the details of the above standards, letting users concentrate on the modifications they wish to make.